visit-dav/visit/src/doc/python_scripting/functions.rst

     only works when you are using it to activate a database that you have previously opened.
-You do not need to use this function unless you frequently toggle between more than one database when making plots or changing time-states.
-While the OpenDatabase function can also be used to set the active database, the ActivateDatabase function does not have any side effects that would cause the time-state for the new active database to be changed.
+You do not need to use this function unless you frequently toggle between more than one database when making plots or changing timestates.
+While the OpenDatabase function can also be used to set the active database, the ActivateDatabase function does not have any side effects that would cause the timestate for the new active database to be changed.